surajitdutta7995/surajitdutta7995/README.md

 - 👋 Hi, I’m @surajitdutta7995
 - 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning HTML, Javascript, CSS, React, Redux, Nodejs, Electronjs, Creating Chrome web extension and a lot more skills to build a lot of things
+- 🌱 I’m currently learning also working using HTML, Javascript, CSS, React, Redux, Nodejs, Electronjs, Creating Chrome web extension and a lot more skills to build a lot of things
 - 💞️ I’m looking to collaborate on all the above mentioned stacks
 - 📫 How to reach me : Drop a mail @ surajit795dutta@gmail.com